DecisionsDev/odm-ondocker/contrib/update-images/README.md

 - Access to the the IBM Entitled Registry
 - Familiarity with the Docker command-line interface (CLI)

-## 2. Preping the environment
+## 2. Preparing the Environment

-To get access to the ODM material, you must have an IBM entitlement key to pull the images from the IBM Entitled Registry.
+To gain access to the ODM material, you will need an IBM entitlement key for downloading images from the IBM Entitled Registry.

-Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.
+1. Sign in to the [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) using your IBMid and associated password for the entitled software.

-In the Container software library tile, verify your entitlement on the View library page, and then go to Get entitlement key to retrieve the key.
+2. On the Container software library tile, ensure your entitlement by navigating to the View library page.
+Then proceed to obtain the entitlement key.

-Then docker login with that informations:
+3. Next, use this key to log in to Docker as follows:

 ```bash
 docker login cp.icr.io -u cp -p <REGISTRYKEY>
 ```